netFormulary NHS

 Tablets 25mg, 50mg

-Hypertension
+Green Hypertension

-Initiated in hospital or under specialist supervision.
+Amber 0 Heart failure (Initiated in hospital or under specialist supervision)

 Link NG106: Chronic heart failure in adults: diagnosis and management